 Primarily catering to children from six months to 10 years old, Bay Area Children’s Museum features numerous indoor and outdoor exhibits that children can touch and interact with to help them learn.
 Families especially enjoy lookout Cove, an outdoor area spanning two and one-half acres.
 The area features caves, fishing boats, gravel pits, shipwrecks, spiderweb installations, and tide pools.

 See 360-Degree Views Of The City At Coit Tower

 Erected in 1933 and located at 1 Telegraph Hill Blvd., the Coit Tower offers a 360-degree panoramic view of San Francisco below.
 Visitors must take an elevator to the top.
 Inside of the tower are several painted murals depicting life during the Great Depression.
 Visitors can bypass the line for the elevator by purchasing their tickets in advance online.

 A Neighborhood With Much To Offer

-The western neighborhood in San Francisco sometimes has the reputation of being bleak and foggy.
-While it might have more fog than average, it’s far from bleak and has dozens of adventures for local families and those visiting San Francisco from around the country or world.
+The Sunset and Richmond Districts in San Francisco sometimes have a reputation of being bleak and foggy.
+While they might have more fog than average, it’s far from bleak.
+Enjoy the dozens of adventures for local families and those visiting San Francisco from around the country or world.